 The Torres Strait Islander flag has three horizontal panels, with green at the top and bottom and blue in between.
 These panels are divided by thin black lines.
 A white Dhari (traditional headdress) sits in the centre, with a five-pointed white star beneath it.

 The meanings of the colours in the flag are:

 - Green – represents the land

 - Black – represents the Indigenous peoples

 - White – represents peace

-The dhari represents Torres Strait Islander people and the five-pointed star represents the five island groups within the Torres Strait.
+The Dhari represents Torres Strait Islander people and the five-pointed star represents the five island groups within the Torres Strait.
 The star is also a symbol for seafaring people as it is used in navigation.

 Any questions on how and when to display the Torres Strait Islander flag should be directed to the Commonwealth Flag Officer in the Department of the Prime Minister and Cabinet.
-Further information on flags is available on the

-Island Coordinating Council
+Torres Strait Island Regional Council

 PO Box 501